 Early in my public speaking journey I was invited to replace a well-known speaker.
 What an opportunity to show off my hot speaking skills!
 I wouldn't have missed it for the world.

 I arrived at the venue, armed with a speech to rock the world.
 And what did I find?
-I was set to speak in a large room, with a high roof, really bad acoustics and to an audience whose size was much better suited to a smaller room.
+I was set to speak in a large room, with a high roof and really bad acoustics.
+And to make matters worse, the size of the audience was much better suited to a smaller room.

 Needless to say my ego and my nerves were shattered.
 I tried my best to deliver a class speech.
 But all I ended up doing was praying for a small hole to climb into or for the time to fly.